babolivier/infra/README.md

 On the root of this repo, you'll find the README and LICENSE files (obviously), but also the Python scripts described above, among the proxy's config file and the JSON describing the different sites.

 Within the `services` directory lie the `systemd` services used to launch everything at startup, and you'll find the sites' configs in the `sites` directory.

+## What's on the machine?

+Everything in the `services` directory comes from `/usr/lib/systemd/system`.
+Everything in the `sites` directory finds its place in the `/etc/infra.d/sites` directory on the server, while the `proxy.caddyfile` and `sites.json` files are located in the root of `/etc/infra.d`.

+Last but not least, the Python scripts are located in `/usr/bin`, with the exact same name but without the `.py` extension.

+Now you should understand better the configurations files and the paths in them :-)

 ## Feedback and reusability